 Karate’s pre-history can be traced back to Daruma (aka Bodhidharma), founder of Zen Buddhism in Western India.
 Daruma is said to have introduced Buddhism into China somewhere around the year 500 CE, incorporating spiritual and physical teaching methods that were so demanding that many of his disciples would drop in exhaustion.
 In order to give […]

 Where can you find us?
 Here’s the most current map and information about SKA Dojos in the USA plus International Organizations affiliated with chief instructor Tsutomu Ohshima.
 Contact the one nearest you and get started today!

-Tsutomu Ohshima is the founder and Shihan (Chief Instructor) of Shotokan Karate of America (SKA), and is also recognized as chief instructor of many other international Shotokan organizations.
-Mr. Ohshima’s branch of the Shotokan world has become known as Shotokan Ohshima Karate.
-Mr. Ohshima was born on August 6, 1930, and by the age of five […]
+Tsutomu Ohshima is the founder of Shotokan Karate of America (SKA).
+He was Shihan (Chief Instructor) of SKA and recognized as chief instructor of many other international Shotokan organizations until his retirement in August, 2018 at the age of 88.
+Mr. Ohshima’s branch of the Shotokan world has become known as Shotokan Ohshima Karate-do.
+Mr. Ohshima […]

 Special Training has come down to us from martial artists of the past who sought a way to put their mental and physical powers to a test by calling upon their innermost strengths–strengths that you will realize you also possess after this intensive training experience.
 Indeed, to put ourselves into hardship, to push ourselves …

 Japanese karate terminology is frequently used during practices.
 Our glossary provides brief audio recordings giving pronunciation and each term is defined.
 Special tips are also provided – for example, when “Sensei” is used as an honorific, it is attached to the end of the person’s family name, e.g. Ohshima Sensei (not Sensei Ohshima).